InCom-0/incplot/README.md

 ## Technical information ##

 Most of technical details of how the tool works under the hood are described in [incplot-lib](https://github.com/InCom-0/incplot-lib) which is the underlying library implementing all the core features except those that are directly related to running in the terminal.
 All external dependencies (mostly lightweight header only libraries related to parsing) are included in [incplot-lib](https://github.com/InCom-0/incplot-lib)

+## Building ##

+Building incplot requires CMake and it should be possible using the (appropriate) predefined presets.</br>
+Incplot is using very cutting edge features of the standard.
+Beware that as of September 2025 LLVM's libc++ doesn't (yet) support all the C++23 library features used by incplot.
+However, both libstdc++ and MSVC STL support all incplot's needs.</br>
+In other words: A. If compiling with Clang, it is imperative to use libstdc++ (which is sort of irregular but possible).
+B. It is almost certainly no-go for the more exotic compilers and toolings.</br>
+These limitations will subside on their own as time passes and implementations get fully up to speed on modern C++.

 ## License
 This code is free to use under the terms of the [MIT license](https://github.com/InCom-0/incplot/blob/main/LICENSE.txt).